 3. Multiple Methods

-Decide on a number of different methods to get your message out.
+Decide on a number of different methods for communicating.
 Examples include:

 - Phone calls/voicemails